vuejs/vuepress/packages/docs/docs/guide/getting-started.md

 5. Add some [scripts](https://classic.yarnpkg.com/en/docs/package-json#toc-scripts) to `package.json`

-   This step is optional but highly recommended, the rest of the documentaion will assume those scripts being added.
+   This step is optional but highly recommended, the rest of the documentation will assume those scripts being added.

    ``` json
    {